Morning session 9.00 - 12.00 (Nursery 8.50 - 11.50)

 Consultations and Reports

-Parent/Teacher Consultations will take place twice a year with a written report in the Summer Term.
-For children in Year 2 this will include the National Curriculum assessments.
-Parents are encouraged to make appointments with teachers at any time during the year if you have any queries or concerns.
+Parent/Teacher Consultations will take place three times a year.
+Each child will receive a report in the Summer Term which will include the results of any national curriculum assessments taken during the year.
+We encourage parents to make appointments with your child's class teacher at any time during the year if you have any queries or concerns that you would like to discuss.

 Work at home